 Title IX Issues

 SUNY Old Westbury is in compliance with the US Department of Labor, Title IX, Educational Amendments of 1972 which states that, “no person in the United States shall on the basis of sex be excluded from participation in, or be denied the benefits of, or be subject to discrimination under any education program or activity receiving Federal financial assistance”.
-These protections most definitely include instances of sexual harassment or assault and to that end the College has identified Usama Shaikh, Vice President of Diversity, Equity, and Inclusion, the Title IX Coordinator, and Ombudsperson.
+These protections most definitely include instances of sexual harassment or assault and to that end the University has identified Stephanie Benzaquen its Deputy Title IX Coordinator.
 The Title IX Coordinator is responsible for examining instances of patterns of sexual harassment concerning recidivist offenders, geographic locations, groups of individuals, athletic teams or clubs and any other circumstances that have been identified as people, places and circumstances that are potential harassment threats to women on campus.
-The college directs all incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Usama Shaikh (516-876-3080).
-Finally, the college has taken steps to insure that its Title IX policies comply with the “Final Rule" recently issued to all colleges and universities by the U.S. Department of Education on May 19, 2020.
+The campus directs all incidents of sexual harassment to the Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Stephanie Benzaquen (516-876-2740).
+Finally, our University has taken steps to insure that its Title IX policies comply with the “Final Rule" recently issued to all colleges and universities by the U.S. Department of Education on May 19, 2020.

 Upon receiving a complaint of sexual harassment, the University Police Department will document such and investigate the complaint immediately along with explaining to the victim their rights and alternatives along with providing the victim the contact information for the Title IX Coordinator.
 The Title IX Coordinator will be notified of the incident and the UPD will continue to communicate with the Title IX Coordinator as to the development of the investigation and will share pertinent information.
 The University Police Department and other entities on campus have in the past and continue to receive training on issues dealing with domestic violence and sexual harassment.